 The following activities have been organised into year levels; this is just a guide, but all activities can be adapted for all year levels.

 - UV radiation is part of the natural energy produced by the sun.

 - On the electromagnetic spectrum, UV light has shorter wavelengths than visible light.
 The sun produces UVA (longer wavelength that can result in skin damage/skin cancer, aging, wrinkles), UVB (medium wavelength that can result in sunburn, skin cancer) and UVC (short wavelength that is absorbed by the earth’s atmosphere and doesn’t reach Earth).

 - The sun produces heat that we can feel (infrared) and light that we can see.

 - The sun produces ultraviolet radiation that we cannot see or feel.

 - A sunburn is a radiation burn from the sun.
-The sun produces ultraviolet radiation that causes damage to the skin.

 - When the UV Index is 3 or above, sun protection is required.

 - UV and heat are not the same thing.
 We not only need to use sun protection when it is hot.
 The UV Index can be 3 or above when it is cool and cloudy too.